hamdyosama29/Simple-Python-projects/README.md

 # 1. **Simple calculator**
+- Create a program that adds, subtracts, multiplies and divides two numbers chosen by the user.
+***
 #### 1. I added the function `try` so that if it encounters any error, it disables the program to prevent problems for the user.
 #### 2. A variable named `Cal` was written.
 This variable contains `True` so that the loop runs all the time.
 #### 3. A variable named `enter` has been declared so that I can receive the calculation from it later.